 Reading the figure across all treatments, we are led to three main conclusions.
-First, in all treatments the minority was able to guarantee itself a significant fraction of victories, ranging from a minimum of 0.16 in treatment 24NC to a maximum of 0.28 in 23C.
+First, in all treatments the minority was able to guarantee itself a significant fraction of victories, ranging from a minimum of 0.16 in treatment 24D to a maximum of 0.28 in 23C.
 Note that this observation does not depend on experimental majority allocations; rather, it reflects the fact that the minority was able to make its actions sufficiently unpredictable.
-The result is particularly remarkable for the no-chat treatments, in which minority subjects cannot coordinate, and provides the experimental counterpart of Proposition 4.

-Second, the majority was also able to limit its losses, guaranteeing itself an upper bound on $p_m$ that ranged between 0.43 in treatment 23NC to 0.29 in 12C.
-Taken together, these observations give us confidence on the robustness of the payoffs found in the experiment: although, on the whole, subjects did not play equilibrium strategies, both groups secured worst-case payoffs that were close to actual payoffs.
+Second, the majority was also able to limit its losses, guaranteeing itself an upper bound on $p_m$ that ranged between 0.43 in treatment 23D to 0.29 in

+12C.
+These observations give us confidence on the robustness of the payoffs found in the experiment: although, on the whole, subjects did not play equilibrium strategies, both groups secured worst-case payoffs that were close to actual payoffs.
 The similarity of experimental and theoretical payoffs observed in Figure 3 did not occur by chance: in precisely defined payoff terms, experimental strategies were "close" to equilibrium.